fieserWolF/convertron3000/doc/convertron.md

 reason | description
 ---|---
-open source | easy to modify and to improve, any useful contribution is highly welcome portable | available on Linux, MacOS, Darwin and any other system supported by Python3 instant preview | just fiddle around with the sliders and see the result before converting
+open source | easy to modify and to improve, any useful contribution is highly welcome portable | available on Linux, MacOS, Windows and any other system supported by Python3 instant preview | just fiddle around with the sliders and see the result before converting